zaiisao/Documentation/en/Interactive Broadcast/custom_audio_windows.md

 }

 // Enable the external audio source mode and register the audio observer.
-Use the observer to pass the data from the external source to the engine, and then from the engine to the app. int nRet = rep.setExternalAudioSource(true, nSampleRate, nChannels);
+Use the observer to pass the data from the external source to the engine, and then from the engine to the app. int nRet = rtcEngine.setExternalAudioSource(true, nSampleRate, nChannels);

 agora::util::AutoPtr<agora::media::IMediaEngine> mediaEngine;
 mediaEngine.queryInterface(lpAgoraEngine, agora::AGORA_IID_MEDIA_ENGINE);